-Chitkara University Publications and its Journal editorial team take very serious note on plagiarism, citation manipulation and on data fabrication.
+Chitkara University Publications and its Journal editorial team take very serious notes on plagiarism, citation manipulation, and data fabrication.
 In case of plagiarism, we follow the zero-tolerance policy in the core work of the author’s manuscript and it includes the abstract, hypothesis, data points/observations, result, and/or its interpretations, summary, or conclusion.
-Similarity checks beyond the 10% attracted to the author(s) a strict decision by the Chitkara University Publications and its Journal’s committee, which can be, in specific cases lifelong ban and withdraw of benefits if any to the author (s) and it's home institute/university or society for publication in the same.
+Similarity checks beyond the 10% attracted to the author(s) a strict decision by the Chitkara University Publications and its Journal’s committee, which can be, in specific cases lifelong ban and withdrawal of benefits if any to the author (s) and it's home institute/university or society for publication in the same.

 Responsibility of the Reviewer (s)

 The "Journal of Technology Management for Growing Economies” (J. Technol.
 Manag.
 Grow.
 Econ.) is a single-blind, peer-reviewed journal where the editor (s) mediate with the reviewer (s) and author.
 The reviewer (s) are subject experts assigned by the editor to judge the quality, importance, and scientific contribution of the submitted research article.

 Reviewing process should be complete within the defined time limit without any biasing, it is a professional responsibility of the researcher.
 If review is not possible within given time frame you can ask the editor for an extension of time.

 Your expert comments are supposed to be submitted through the online process.
 Please check all required documents (text material, figures, rough data, etc.) which you need to give your feedback.
 If anything is missing please ask to the editor only.

 Please read more about the reviewers' responsibilities by downloading the ethical guidelines. (https://publicationethics.org/resources/guidelines-new/cope-ethical-guidelines-peer-reviewers)